Freed from Desire: Critical reception

+Legal issues

+In 2025, Gala revealed that in 1995 she had signed "a very unfair deal" with producer Max Moroldo that left her “[living] penniless in Brooklyn with friends in rented rooms” despite the song's enduring popularity.
+Gala eventually won the right to re-record the song.
+The re-recording was released in 2024, and it was remixed by American DJ and producer Diplo.

 Chart performance

 "Freed from Desire" went on to become a huge hit all over Europe, becoming the singer's most successful single.
-It peaked at number one in Belgium (in both Flanders and Wallonia) and France, and entered the top 10 also in Denmark (7), Iceland (9), Ireland (2), Italy (2), the Netherlands (5), Scotland (3), and the United Kingdom.
-In the latter, the song reached number two on the UK Singles Chart on August 3, 1997.
+It peaked at number one in Belgium (in both Flanders (5 weeks) and Wallonia (10 weeks)) and France (13 weeks), and entered the top 10 also in Denmark, Iceland, Ireland, Italy, the Netherlands and the United Kingdom.
+In the UK, the song reached number two on the UK Singles Chart on 3 August 1997.
 It spent 8 weeks inside the top 10 and 14 weeks in total in the top 75, while peaking at number four on the UK Dance Singles Chart in the same period.
 On the Eurochart Hot 100, "Freed from Desire" also peaked within the top 10, reaching its best position as number four in December 1996.
-Additionally, it was a top 20 hit in Austria (16), Finland (17), Germany (14) and Switzerland (13).
+Additionally, it was a top-20 hit in Austria, Finland, Germany and Switzerland.
+In West Asia, the song became a number-one hit in Israel, peaking at the top position for two weeks from 26 August 1997.

 The single was awarded a diamond recording certification in France, a triple-platinum in United Kingdom, and a double-platinum certification in Belgium and Italy.